Morpho-lang/morpho/CONTRIBUTING.md

 # Contributing to Morpho

-Hello there!
-It's great to see your interest in improving Morpho!
+Thankyou for your interest in helping to improve Morpho.
 We welcome contributions from everyone.
 If you are unsure of anything, feel free to reach out via the Github, submit an issue or make a pull request.

 There are many ways you can contribute to Morpho:

 * If you have identified a bug, you can report it by [submitting an issue with the `Bug` label](https://github.com/Morpho-lang/morpho/issues/new?assignees=&labels=bug%2C+Needs+Priority&template=bug_report.md&title=%5BBug%5D).
 If you have solved a bug, first off, that's excellent, and thank you!
 You can submit your fix as a pull request to the [dev branch](https://github.com/Morpho-lang/morpho/tree/dev) of Morpho.
 This branch is where the updates are collected before eventually releasing them into a new version in the main branch.
 All pull requests to `dev` are passed through the automated testing suite.
 Check [below](#unit-tests) for more on that and about adding your own tests!

+* If you want to propose a new feature in Morpho, you can submit an issue with the [`enhancement`](https://github.com/Morpho-lang/morpho/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement) label.

+* Consult our [Roadmap](https://github.com/Morpho-lang/morpho/wiki/Road-Map) to see the features we've identified as priorities for upcoming releases of Morpho.
+If you're interested in working on one of these, reach out to the development team.

 * If you use Morpho but are new to GitHub, or to contributing to Morpho, the issues labeled [`good first issue`](https://github.com/Morpho-lang/morpho/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) highlight easy-to-fix bugs that will get you started.
 [Here](https://gist.github.com/Chaser324/ce0505fbed06b947d962) is a guide that explains the best practices for making a pull request.

-* If you want to propose a new feature in Morpho, you can submit an issue with the [`enhancement`](https://github.com/Morpho-lang/morpho/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement) label.

 * Morpho is highly modular and modules providing new features are especially welcome.
+The [devguide](https://github.com/Morpho-lang/morpho-devguide/blob/main/devguide.pdf) explains how to package morpho code into an easily downloadable module.

 * Help with unit tests, additional documentation etc. are also great ways to contribute to the project.

 All contributors are expected to follow the [Morpho Code of Conduct](https://github.com/Morpho-lang/morpho/blob/main/CODE_OF_CONDUCT.md).

-For further guidance and pointers, a developer's guide gradually being assembled [devguide](https://github.com/Morpho-lang/morpho/blob/main/devguide/devguide.pdf).
+For further guidance and pointers, a developer's guide gradually being assembled [devguide](https://github.com/Morpho-lang/morpho-devguide/blob/main/devguide.pdf).
 In the meantime, we encourage you to [join our Slack community](https://join.slack.com/t/morphoco/shared_invite/zt-1hiby4iqv-UhqKEeqZih0vSG3k4gEfXQ) or get in touch via email.

 ## Unit-tests